 Blockhaus, Colle Macine, Passo del Forchetta, Colle Pescocostanzo

 The mighty Blockhaus climb dominates this stage.
 Tackled by its toughest side, it also affords the best views of the Abbruzzu hills to one side and the Adriatic Sea on the other.
-To balance the climbing early in the day, the Pescocostanzo loop offers a contrast with gentle, wild valleys and shaded woodlands.
+Our stage ends on the shore of the largest lake of the Abruzzo region, Lago Barrea, after a final climb, naturally!

 Colle Godi, Cocullo, Frascara, Passo Barisciano, Monte Cristo

-Having touched the southernmost point of the route in Castel di Sangro, we ride north through gorges, around lakes and passing through small towns, today’s route ends by climbing back in to the Gran Sasso National Park, heading over the barren plateau of the Monte Cristo.
+Having touched the southernmost point of our route, we ride north through gorges, around lakes and passing through small towns.
+Today’s route ends by climbing back in to the Gran Sasso National Park, heading over the barren plateau of the Monte Cristo.